BrodieWM27/MSc_Project/README.md

-This repositroy complements my MSc Placement Dissertation completed at Scottish Enterprise, from June - August 2025.
+This repositroy complements my MSc Placement Dissertation.

 The repository is made up of two sets of indicators, measuring Data Value and Data Debt.